Training Herbalists for the Future

 An Intensive and Focused Program

-Our classes take place evenings, Fridays and several Saturdays and are focused on plant identification, ethical wildcrafting, ethnobotany, plant spirit medicine, clinical/therapeutic herbalism, medicine making, medicinal plant chemistry and nutrition.
+Our classes take place evenings, Fridays and several Saturdays and are focused on subjects such as: plant identification, ethical wildcrafting, traditional western herbal energetics, ayurvedic herbology, ethnobotany, plant communications, therapeutic herbalism, medicine making and physiology.

 Herbaculture staff includes Herb Pharm scientists and herbalists as well as practicing naturopathic physicians and herbalists from the area.
 Teachers and classes are subject to change.
 See Herbaculture Curriculum